ArafatAbdussalam/ArafatAbdussalam/README.md

 ### Hello! 👋
 ------------------

 #### My name is Arafat Abdussalam.
-I am a Software Engineer and a Documentation Writer.
+I am a Software Engineer and a Developer Relations Professional.